Scroll down to see our range of education resources for professionals who work with deaf children.

 Look, Smile, Chat - promoting deaf awareness

-The Look, Smile, Chat resources aim to improve teenagers’ understanding of deafness.
+The Look, Smile, Chat lesson plans aim to improve teenagers’ understanding of deafness.

 Memory and Learning